0x20/spb/core/README.txt

 POSTGRESQL

 Don’t forget to install PostgreSQL on your PC.
-Use the properties in liquifies.properties to set up your database (DB name: smarterspacebrain, schema name: smarterspacebrain, role name: smarterspacebrain (pwd spbdev).
+Use the properties in liquibase.properties to set up your database (DB name: smarterspacebrain, schema name: smarterspacebrain, role name: smarterspacebrain (pwd spbdev).
 If you choose different names, make sure to update liquibase.properties accordingly.
-      on Debian:
+      on MacOSX:
+          The easiest way is to download Postgres.app from http://www.postgresql.org/download/macosx/ Alternatively, if you use fink, macports or homebrew, you can use these package managers to install postgresql on Debian:
           sudo apt-get install postgresql
           sudo -su postgres psql